 Finally, enjoy yourself and say hello to the others!
 If you've found yourself with a Red Bean account, then there is surely a chain of acquaintance leading from you to any other member.
 What's your deal?

 If you have material to add to this document, please go ahead; check on the cooks@ mailing list first if you think you should.
 Please see also:

-If you're one of the administrators, there are various documents in the maintenance area that might be of interest, including the 'cooks' mail archives.
+If you're one of the administrators, there are various documents - including a record of technical policy decisions - in the maintenance area that might be of interest, including the 'cooks' mail archives.
 The maintenance area requires a password.
 If you don't know it, just hit Cancel when prompted, and you will be presented with instructions for obtaining the password.